Woman accused of drugging and robbing older men in a deadly romance scheme

 Three of the men died, authorities said, and she has been charged in one of their deaths.

-Aurora Phelps, 43, who is in custody in Mexico, faces 21 counts including wire fraud, identity theft and one count of kidnapping resulting in death, Sue Fahami, the acting United States attorney for the District of Nevada, said at a news conference Friday.
+Aurora Phelps, 43, who is in custody in Mexico, faces 21 counts including wire fraud, identity theft and one count of kidnapping resulting in death, Sue Fahami, the acting United States attorney for the District of Nevada, said at a news conference.

 “This is a romance scam on steroids,” said Spencer Evans, the special agent in charge of the FBI’s Las Vegas division.
-The fourth victim awoke from a coma after Phelps gave him prescription sedatives over the course of a week, Evans added.
+One of the four victims, who were targeted in 2021 and 2022, awoke from a coma after Phelps gave him prescription sedatives over the course of a week, Evans added.

-In one instance Phelps is alleged to have kidnapped a victim by heavily sedating him and taking him across the U.S.-Mexico border in a wheelchair and then to a Mexico City hotel room, where he was found dead hours later.
+In one instance Phelps is alleged to have kidnapped a victim by heavily sedating him and taking him across the U.S.-Mexico border in a wheelchair and then to a Mexico City hotel room, where he was later found dead.

 After incapacitating her victims, Evans said, Phelps stole their cars, withdrew money from their bank accounts, used their credit cards to purchase luxury items and gold and even tried to access social security and retirement accounts.

-Phelps stole hundreds of thousands of dollars and attempted to steal millions, Evans said.
+Several of the victims’ relatives called authorities when they were unable to contact their loved ones, Evans said.

+One woman was unable to reach her father the day after he went on a date with Phelps in Guadalajara, Mexico, in May 2022, according to court records.
+The next day Mexican police found him dead on the bathroom floor of his home.
+Phelps then used an account belonging to the victim to purchase a gold coin, along with other transactions, the indictment alleges.

-He added that the FBI is aware of other alleged victims in the U.S. and Mexico and making information about the case public, including the aliases the suspect used, in hopes of identifying more.
+The FBI is aware of more alleged victims in the U.S. and Mexico, Evans said, and is making information about the case public, including suspected aliases, in hopes of identifying others who “fell victim to her scams and whose trust in her may have cost them their life.”

 The FBI is also working with the Department of Justice and Mexican authorities to secure her extradition.